2023-2024 Self-Study for the Middle States Commission on Higher Education

 Standard III Working Group

-This Working Group’s focus is how the institution provides students with learning experiences that are characterized by rigor and coherence at all program, certificate, and degree levels and are consistent with higher education expectations.
+This Working Group’s focus is how the institution provides students with learning experiences that are characterized by rigor and coherence at all programs, certificate, and degree levels and are consistent with higher education expectations.

 Co-Chair: Ghazanfar Mahmood, Associate Dean, Nursing & Health Professions